Bible Study Lesson — Judges 11:1-11

 Many times churches or other groups with “good intentions” drive away the very people God reaches out to.

-The people who surround our church may not look like us, they may not act like us but they are just as important to God as those inside the walls of the church.
+The people who surround our church may not look like us, they may not act like us.
+But they are just as important to God as those inside the walls.

 Can we make an effort to accept the “Samaritans” who cross our paths to show the love of Jesus Christ?